A Culture of Inclusion

 Today’s global marketplace requires inclusive thinking and diverse, everyday leadership.
 For us, this means creating a culture where every Clorox employee feels a sense of belonging.
 It means building a workplace where every person feels respected and valued for his or her unique world view, experiences and thought processes.
 It means leading by example, at every level within the company, and encouraging each other to share ideas for winning in a multicultural environment.

 Connecting Through Employee Resource Groups and Business Resource Groups

-Our ERGs and BRGs also help drive the business by serving as vital internal focus groups, inspiring product innovations, accelerating product placement plans and deepening our understanding of the multicultural consumer.
+Our ERGs also help drive the business by serving as vital internal focus groups, inspiring product innovations, accelerating product placement plans and deepening our understanding of the multicultural consumer.
 Most of our ERGs began more than a decade ago, but new groups have formed over the years based on employee and business demand.

 Clorox ERGs and BRGs: